thatvirtualboy/thatvirtualboy.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>With humble beginnings focused on Enterprise virtualizaton and end-user computing, That Virtual Boy is an evolving space where I document and share my passion for technology.
+<p>With humble beginnings focused on enterprise virtualizaton and end-user computing, That Virtual Boy is an evolving space where I document and share my passion for technology.
+Most recently, I've been learning and posting about developing iOS apps in SwiftUI.
 <br><br>
 All content + opinions belong to me and do not represent my employer.
 Enjoy!</p>